hazelybell/estimate-charm/README.md

 You should have received a copy of the GNU Affero General Public License along with UnnaturalCode.
 If not, see <http://www.gnu.org/licenses/>.

+# Academic Use

+Now we aren't going to impose any extra requirements, but we ask kindly if you are using this academically that you should consider citing our relevant work:

+    @InProceedings{campbellMSR2014,
+      author =       {Joshua Charles Campbell and Abram Hindle and José Nelson Amaral}, title =        {{Syntax Errors Just Aren’t Natural: Improving Error Reporting with Language Models}}, booktitle = {Proceedings of the 11th Working Conference on Mining Software Repositories}, year =      {2014},
+      pages =     {10}
+    }